Pitt-IshiharaLab/lab-handbook/README.md

 # 4. Leaving the lab

 ### Offboarding checklist
+- [ ] Experimental samples - Check what you have in the 4C, -20C, -80C, and also room temperature.
+Create a list of items and add it to your folder in the Ishihara lab NAS.
+- [ ] Data - All data must be placed in your folder in the Ishihara lab NAS.
+- [ ] Lab Notebooks - Organize your physical and digital notebooks.
+For non-LabArchive users, you must export all your notebooks as Word or PDF document and place a copy in the file server.
+You must leave the physical copy of the lab notebook with the lab.
+You can scan your notebook to make a personal copy.
 - [ ] Move your name to the almuni section in [LabMembers.md](LabMembers.md).
 Include the period that you were part of the group.
 This will be your last pull request to this repository!
+- [ ] Check all of the above with Keisuke.

 # 5. Resources and useful links